viamrobotics/docs/docs/manage/reference/agent.md

 ## Version management for `viam-agent` and `viam-server`

-By default, `viam-agent` automatically updates both itself, its subsystems, and `viam-server` as new updates are released.
+By default, `viam-agent` automatically updates both itself and `viam-server` as new updates are released.
 You can configure update behavior using the [Viam app](https://app.viam.com/).
 To ensure that updates only occur when your machines are ready, configure a [maintenance window](/architecture/viam-server/#maintenance-window).